“Visual OFAC is a very important part of our work, and we are very satisfied.”

 - Currency exchanges

 - Money orders or cashier’s checks

-In addition, the names of all persons in a transaction should be verified against the list of individuals, entities, and the geographical locations identified by OFAC:
+OFAC compliance for the financial industry means that in addition to the above, the names of all persons in a transaction should be verified against the list of individuals, entities, and the geographical locations identified by OFAC:

 - Collateral Owners